SarvarKh/ofn-wiki/Feature-template-(epic).md

 When a icebox item (Discourse) has been prioritized and moved to product development backlog (Discourse), it then goes through a brainstorming session where feature candidates are listed and mapped on a value matrix.
-As a result, a feature candidate is selected.
+As a result, **a feature candidate is selected**.

-When that is done, a PO will create an epic in GitHub for that selected feature and list it into the project ["Product Feature Backlog"](https://github.com/openfoodfoundation/openfoodnetwork/projects/19), first column ("Selected feature backlog").
+When that is done, a PO will **create an epic in GitHub for that selected feature** and list it into the project ["Product Feature Backlog"](https://github.com/openfoodfoundation/openfoodnetwork/projects/19), first column ("Selected feature backlog").

 This template describes what should be in this epic.

 ````